DCampos07/README-Portfolio/challenge.md

    * [Contributions](#contributions)

   ## Contact Information:
-    DCampos07 dccampos@gmail.com
+    DCampos07 dccampos00@gmail.com

   ## Installation:
-   Try any command you like
+   Choose your favorite

   ## Usage:
-   It was fun making it
+   It was really fun making it

   ## Credits:
   undefined

   ## Contributions:
-  I worked along side Cristian, and attended TA hours with Lanze
+  I worked with Cristian who is a fellow student and Lanze who is a TA

   ## Tests:
-  Run every test
+  Run all the tests you want.

   ## Questions and Info:
-  This is pretty cool.
+  Have fun reading it